Robeco QI Global Dynamic Duration FH EUR

 Risk management systems continuously monitor the extent to which the portfolio differs from the benchmark.
 Extreme discrepancies are prevented in this way.
 The duration model makes use of futures, which can lead to leverage.

-Based on transaction prices, the fund's return was 0.17%.
-The fund outperformed the index in April thanks to its underweight duration position in Germany and its overweight position in Japan.
-The German underweight was opened at the start of April and closed in late April, partly avoiding the renewed decline in yields at the end of the month.
-The US overweight position that was closed in April detracted somewhat, as did the tilts in the underlying portfolio, notably the tilt to UK bonds.
-Year-to-date, the fund has generated a positive total return and it has outperformed the index by benefiting from lower yields in the first weeks of the year and in Japan, and by protecting against rising yields in February and in April (in Germany).
+Based on transaction prices, the fund's return was 0.03%.
+The fund outperformed the index in August, mainly due to its underweight duration positions in US and Japanese bonds.
+The fund had underweight duration positions in US and German bonds throughout the month and an underweight position in Japanese bonds for part of the month.
+The tilts in the underlying portfolio made a small positive contribution to performance; mainly the tilts to Australian bonds and away from long-dated bonds within Japan.
+Year-to-date, the fund has generated a positive total return and it has outperformed the index strongly by benefiting from lower yields in the first weeks of the year and in Japan in the first half of the year, and by protecting against rising yields in February, April and June-August.
+The tilts in the underlying portfolio also contributed positively.
 All active duration positions are based on the outcomes of our quantitative duration model.

 Expectation of fund manager